caido/documentation/src/reference/common_errors.md

 - On first launch.
 - During login.
-- After 7 days offline.
+- After 7 days offline (_the time period after which your authentication token needs to be refreshed_).

-View the [Authentication](concepts/internals/authentication.md) documentation for more information.
+View the [Authentication](/concepts/internals/authentication.md) documentation for more information.
 :::

 ## I have paid for "Pro" but it still shows "Community" in the application.